toregua/craftscriptions/README.md

 ## Protocol

-The bellscriptions protocol allows any size data to be inscribed onto subwoofers.
+The craftcriptions protocol allows any size data to be inscribed onto subwoofers.

 An inscription is defined as a series of push datas: